Inflammatory Bowel Disease In Your Cat

 A newer corticosteroid which shows promise in IBD is budesonide (eg Entocort® EC).
 This drug is marketed to treat Crohn’s disease in people.
 Crohn’s disease is also a form of IBD.
 Budesonide may cause less of the systemic side effects we associate with corticosteroid use and be less likely to cause diabetes in cats.

 In stubborn cases, two other medications that disable the immune system are also used occasionally.
-They are cyclosporine and azathioprine, two powerful anti-cancer medications.
+They are cyclosporin and azathioprine, two powerful anti-cancer medications.
 They must be managed carefully with frequent laboratory tests of your cat’s system.
 They have been known to cause pancreatitis, bone marrow and liver problems.
 Other similar powerful medications used to disable the immune system after organ transplants or cancer have also been used.

 Sulfasalazine (5-ASA, Salazoprin®, Azulfidine®,etc.) is a sulfa antibiotic.
 However, it has an anti-inflammatory action inside your pet’s intestine.
 Because it is poorly absorbed, it does not have the level of side effects that steroids do.
-So it is often tried in the treatment of IBD before resorting to cortiocosteroids.
+So it is often tried in the treatment of IBD before resorting to corticosteroids.

 There are a few studies that suggest that omega-3 fatty acids (= ω−3 fatty acids = n−3 fatty acids) are helpful in decreasing intestinal inflammation in people with Crohn’s disease. (ref1, ref2) Since omega-3 fatty acids are not toxic when given in moderate amounts, there is no harm in trying them on your cat.
 Cold-water fish oil and fish are good sources.